syd-stokes/cs411-fall-2024/README.md

 ---

 ## **Overview**
-This project is a web application designed for managing a movie catalog and watchlist.
-It features a robust backend using Flask, SQLite, and SQLAlchemy and integrates with the TMDB API for enriched movie data.
-The app provides functionalities for user management, movie management, and dynamic interactions with APIs.
+This project is a web application designed for managing a movie catalog and a personalized watchlist of favorite movies.
+It enables users to organize, explore, and interact with detailed movie data through an intuitive interface that integrates with the TMDB API.
+Our application features:
+  - A robust backend built using Flask, SQLite, and SQLAlchemy for efficient data storage and retrieval.
+  - Integration with the TMDB API to provide detailed and up-to-date movie metadata, such as ratings, genres, descriptions, and more.
+  - User management functionalities, including account creation, login, and secure password updates.
+  - Comprehensive movie catalog management tools, allowing users to add, delete, and retrieve movies with various filtering and sorting options.
+  - A highly interactive watchlist management system for adding, removing, reordering, and playing movies.
+  - Dynamic API interactions to fetch movie details, generate leaderboards based on ratings or watch counts, and retrieve personalized recommendations.
+This application serves as a centralized hub for users to maintain and explore their movie collections while offering seamless interaction with external movie databases for highly detailed data.
+It combines the flexibility of backend tools with dynamic data visualization, making it a powerful resource for movie enthusiasts!

 ---